sudexp/wordpress-tutorial/README.md

 </div>
 ```

 Save the map settings and go to the site web-page.
-As you can see, map appears, but immediately disappears, throwing an error.
+As you can see, the map appears, but immediately disappears, throwing an error.
 The fact is that Google maps have recently become paid and are not displayed with free API keys.

-I don't think the customer of our site will often have to change the company address, so I will return the static map code back.
+I don't think the customer of our site will often have to change the company address, so I will return the static map code.

 ### Transformation the project into a multi-page
 In the root folder *my_theme*, create a folder called *templates*, where the following page templates will be created: